 Cleaning white trainers with baking soda and vinegar

-- Knock and scrub away any excess dirt with a piece of kitchen paper.
+- Knock and scrub away any excess dirt with a bit of kitchen paper.

-- Mix equal amounts of baking soda and white vinegar in a little warm water until a paste is formed.
+- Mix equal amounts of baking soda and white vinegar in a tiny bit of warm water until a paste is formed.

-- Work the paste into your trainers, paying particularly close attention to stained areas.
+- Work the paste onto your trainers (making sure to pay extra attention to the stained bits).

-- Once the paste has completely dried, wipe off the residue with a paper towel – revealing fresh-looking, stain-free trainers.
+- Once the paste has completely dried, wipe off the residue with a paper towel to reveal some clean, fresh-looking trainers.

 How to clean white trainers with toothpaste

-It might surprise you, but toothpaste is a great trainer-cleaning product – particularly when you’re cleaning white leather trainers with heavy scuffs or stains.
+But sometimes, you’re cleaning white leather trainers, and you don’t have any baking soda or white vinegar to hand.
+Turns out, your standard white toothpaste can deal with heavy scuffs or stains.
 After clearing off as much grime as you can, try the following method:

-- Remove your laces and soak them in soapy water – this will make it much easier to clean the rest of each shoe.
+- Remove your laces and soak them in soapy water – this’ll make it much easier to clean the rest of each shoe.

-- Take a damp piece of kitchen paper and rub it over your trainers – you don’t want to use too much water, as this could over-saturate the leather.
+- Take a damp piece of kitchen paper and rub it over your trainers – try not to use too much water as this could over-saturate the leather.

-- Dab white toothpaste on stains and scuffs, and rub into the leather.
+- Dab white toothpaste on stains and scuffs and rub it into the leather.

 - Use an old, soft toothbrush to gently scrub at the marks further.

-- Wipe the toothpaste away with a damp kitchen towel and set aside to dry.
+- Wipe the toothpaste away with a damp kitchen towel and set your trainers aside to dry.

 - Once they’re dry, you can use a fresh kitchen towel to buff up your trainers.